ugbodagadave/Esther/memory-bank/activeContext.md

 # Active Context: Esther

 ## 1. Current Focus
-The current focus is on completing the bug fix for the Portfolio Performance Tracker feature and preparing for the next feature development cycle.
+The current focus is on planning the implementation of the new "Simple Price Charts" feature.

 ## 2. Recent Changes & Decisions
 - **Portfolio Performance Bug Fix**: Fixed a critical bug in the `portfolio_performance` function where the time period was not being correctly parsed from user input.
 The new implementation is more robust and handles a wider variety of user inputs (e.g., "14 days", "28d", "last month").